 Samsung has four new high-end tablets set to launch in the next few months.
 The smallest of the bunch, the Galaxy TabPRO 8.4, looks like Samsung's best answer yet to the iPad mini.
-Let's plop it down next to the iPad mini with Retina Display, and see how their features and specs compare.
+Let's plop it down next to the iPad mini 2 (formerly "iPad mini with Retina Display"), and see how their features and specs compare.

-The Galaxy Tab Pro 8.4 is ten percent taller and four percent narrower than the Retina iPad mini.
+The Galaxy Tab Pro 8.4 is ten percent taller and four percent narrower than the iPad mini 2.
 It's also razor-thin, measuring four percent thinner than Apple's already-svelte slate.
 We handled the Tab Pro 8.4 at CES 2014, and we think it's going to be a terrific size and shape for one-handed use.

 Two of Samsung's new slates are the exact same weight as Apple's newest iPads.
-The Tab Pro 10.1 is the same 469 g as the iPad Air, and this 8.4-in. version is the exact same weight as the Retina iPad mini.
+The Tab Pro 10.1 is the same 469 g as the iPad Air, and this 8.4-in. version is the exact same weight as the iPad mini 2.
 Whether it was intentional or not, both tablets are going to feel very light in hand.

 Samsung's going all in with the pleather build it jumpstarted with 2013's Galaxy Note 3.
 We prefer it over the glossy and flimsy plastic that dominated Galaxy devices for the last few years, though it isn't going to feel as high-end as the iPad's aluminum finish.